Jacob Meyers Preview, Player Props: Astros vs. Red Sox

 Jacob Meyers At The Plate

-- Meyers is batting .234 with 16 doubles, a triple, nine home runs and 26 walks.
+- Meyers is hitting .229 with 16 doubles, a triple, nine home runs and 26 walks.

-- He has hit a long ball in eight games this year (9.1%), leaving the park in 2.9% of his chances at the plate.
+- He has hit a home run in eight games this season (8.8%), leaving the park in 2.8% of his trips to the dish.

-- Meyers has had an RBI in 19 games this season (21.6%), including seven multi-RBI outings (8.0%).
+- Meyers has driven in a run in 19 games this season (20.9%), including seven games with more than one RBI (7.7%).
 He has also driven home three or more of his team's runs in three contests.

-- In 33 of 88 games this season, he has scored, and six of those games included multiple runs.
+- He has scored in 36.3% of his games this season, with two or more runs scored in 6.6%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.